Ryan, by Jessica Sandle, Mod 5, 2007

 Grade:

 A: Successfully photographed shapes, reflections, light and pattern in an urban or town environment paying particular attention to the shapes you select in the frame and the quality of light on the subject.
-6-10 excellent images posted to fotothing account.
+6-10 excellent images posted to blog.

 B: One technical problem, including date stamp on, out of focus, less than good light.